As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Missouri Pyrite Areas

 Northeastern Missouri is abundant in pyrite specimens.
-Here, you can find pyrite at the former strip mine at Finger Lakes State Park, or at Adrian’s Quarry off highway 63.
+Here, you can find pyrite at the former strip mine at Finger Lakes State Park or Adrian’s Quarry off highway 63.
 In St. Francisville, on the banks of Weaver’s Branch, or the area quarries in Newark, pyrite is commonly present.

 At the Fabius River, just east of Durham, you can find beautiful quartz and pyrite specimens.
-The area quarries around Troy are also worth searching.
-Danville Quarry or the quarry south of Hannibal town yields high-quality pyrite specimens.
+The quarries around Troy are also worth searching for.
+Danville Quarry, or the quarry south of Hannibal town, yields high-quality pyrite specimens.

 Southwestern Missouri also has its fair share of pyrite.
 You can find them in Liberal at the coal deposits, just 2.5 miles northeast, or at the granite pegmatite at Decaturville Crater.
 The many regional mines around Cole County are excellent places to search for pyrite as well.

-Clusters of pyrite specimens can be found at the area coal mines near Tightwad.
+Clusters of pyrite specimens can be found in the area of coal mines near Tightwad.
 The mines and mine dumps around Eldon & Etterville, Wentworth, or the quarries near Joplin, are also fantastic places to explore.

 Southeastern Missouri is also a “gold mine” when it comes to pyrite.
 You can find specimens at the area mines around Scotia, Steelville, Sullivan, Bixby, Cuthbertson Mountain, Palmer, Fredericktown, Eminence, or St. Francois County.